Tony Montana: Fictional character biography

-Tony returns to Florida and receives a telephone call from a furious Sosa, who chastises him for the failed hit.
-He says the bomb was found, and the whistleblower is under heavy guard, making it almost impossible for them to try another hit.
-Tony's mother then says she cannot find Gina and accuses him of corrupting her.
+Tony returns to Florida to discover Manny and Gina went missing, and receives telephone calls from both Mama and Sosa.
+Furious, Sosa lambasts Tony for the failed hit as the activist delivered his exposé, then tells Tony the bomb was found, and the activist now has heavy security, making it almost impossible for them to try another hit.
+Sosa reminds Tony about his initial warning not to betray him and ends his association with Tony.
+At Mama's house, Mama tells Tony that she cannot find Gina and accuses him of corrupting her.
 Tony attempts to locate Gina and finds her with Manny.
-When he sees them wearing bathrobes, Tony thinks they must be having sexual intercourse.
-An enraged Tony shoots and kills Manny in a cocaine-fueled rage before Gina reveals that they were just married and would announce it to Tony when he returned home.
+When he sees them wearing bathrobes, Tony assumes they were having sexual intercourse.
+An enraged and cocaine-fueled Tony shoots and kills Manny before Gina reveals that they were just married and wanted to surprise Tony.
 Tony and his henchmen take a distraught Gina back to his mansion.

 Meanwhile, a large group of assassins sent by Sosa surrounds the mansion.
-While a distraught Tony sits in his office, snorting vast quantities of cocaine, the shooters begin killing his guards outside.
-At the same time, Tony is oblivious to his closed-circuit cameras (ironically boasting to Manny in an earlier scene that he spent top dollar on the cameras to prevent such an incident).
+Distraught over killing Manny, Tony sits in his office, and snorts vast quantities of cocaine.
+The shooters begin killing his guards outside.
+At the same time, Tony is oblivious to his closed-circuit television cameras (ironically boasting to Manny in an earlier scene that he spent top dollar on the cameras to prevent such an incident).
 Gina enters Tony's office wielding a Smith & Wesson Model 36, accusing him of his selfishness towards her before shooting him in the leg.
 This startles one assassin who was lying in the wait.
 He approaches the room out of nowhere and opens fire on Gina, killing her.
 Tony then shoots the assassin dead.

 Deprived of the element of surprise, Sosa's assassins attack Tony's mansion directly.
 Tony bursts from his office, wielding an M16 rifle with an M203 grenade launcher attachment.
 Yelling the iconic line, "Say hello to my little friend!"
 Tony opens fire on the henchmen, killing numerous, while in turn getting badly wounded by return fire and eventually disarmed.
-The carnage continues until Sosa's top assassin ("The Skull") sneaks behind Tony and fatally shoots him with a double-barreled shotgun.
+The carnage continues until "The Skull", Sosa's top assassin, sneaks behind Tony and fatally shoots him with a double-barreled shotgun.
 Tony falls from his balcony into a fountain in the lobby below and floats dead in his bloodied pool beneath a statue of the globe carrying the inscription enlightened in pink neon, "The World Is Yours".

-Comic book

-In 2003, a one-time comic book was published for the film's 20th anniversary, as a pseudo-sequel.
-Its narrative begins from the end of the film: authorities are assessing the damage done to the Montana mansion, only to discover Tony still alive in the fountain, his apparent lifelessness having been from being heavily drugged.
-After months in the hospital, Tony is greeted by corrupt cops who say that the federal government seized everything.
-The book also has Sosa continuing his revenge against Tony and provides some of Sosa's backstory, in which he employed poor villagers to make drugs in exchange for financially supporting them, à la Pablo Escobar.